feather-ts/feather/docs-src/content/decorators/index.md

 re-evaluated when one of the `window` attached `events` from the parameter list triggers.
 If none are given it triggers on window resize, but you can change this to a scroll or orientation event for example.
 Unlike media queries element queries can only run when the component has been mounted to the dom.
 Make sure your render method is neutral enough to avoid any content flicker when one of the element queries triggers.

+> Never call `render` inside `ElementQuery` decorated methods: it will result in an infinite loop.

 ## Router